 1/4 tsp ground pepper

 Directions: Mash all ingredients together well.
-If batter is too runny, add 1 more tablespoon of coconut flour.
-Spoon out about 8 small balls onto a sheet of parchment paper (for easy clean up) or plate, then use clean hands to form into patties.
-Heat cooking pan on medium/high heat and add butter or oil.
-When hot, cook patties about 3-4 minutes each side.
-Serve with side of veggies and rice or quinoa.
-Top cakes with dressing of your choice or simply Sir Kensington‘s mayo with a squeeze of lemon!
+Spoon out about 2 tablespoons onto clean cutting board, then use clean hands to form into patties.
+Heat cooking pan on medium/high heat and avocado oil.
+When hot, cook patties about 4-5 minutes each side.

 *Not all canned salmon is safe/OK to consume: First, make sure the label indicates that the salmon you’re buying is either Alaskan pink salmon, sockeye, or red salmon.
 All of those terms indicate that your salmon is wild fish from North American waters.
 The Alaskan salmon fishery is one of the most well-managed, safe, and sustainable fisheries in the world, so as long as your salmon is wild-caught, it’s almost always an ethical choice on all fronts.